enikar/les-racines-d-enicar/README.md

 # Calculate square root of integer in several languages.

 ## Caveats

     This project is documented only in french.
 Comments in code are in french.

 ## Language C

     Original version: nracine.c
         To compile: gcc -O2 -Wall -W -o nracine nracine.c
         Usage: ./nracine -r2 -p100

     Version using gmp: racine.c
         To compile: gcc -Wall -W -O2 racine.c -lm -lgmp -o racine
         Usage: ./racine 2 100 20
+         2 is the number for we compute the square root.
+         100 is the number of decimals
+         20 is the granularity i.e. the number of computed decimals for each iteration.

 ## Scheme

     Version for guile: racine.scm
     Usage: guile racine.scm 2 100 20